benkeen/generatedata/README.md

 ## License

 This script is freely available under the GPL 3 license.
-See license.txt in the root folder.
 Please note that all contributors agree that all code is released under this license.

 ## Contributors